Jeremy-Bradford-SR/p2cfrontend/README.md

 P2C Frontend

 A small React + Vite frontend and a proxy service.
-The proxy (Express) runs on port 9000 and forwards safe requests to your API at http://192.168.0.43:8083/api/data.
+The proxy (Express) runs on port 9000 and forwards safe requests to your P2C API.
 It also performs Nominatim geocoding with a local cache to avoid rate limits.

 Run locally: